imu-dev/IMUDevNNLib.jl/docs/src/pages/writing_output.md

 # Writing output

 Once the training and testing is done and we have a model we wish to use in production we often need to save the results.
-The prediction happening in production stage may still happen in batches, but we often wish to save the data in a common [`SingleArrayLayout`](@ref).
+The prediction happening in production stage may still happen in batches, but we often wish to save the data in a common [`StackedArrayLayout`](@ref).
 To this end, we can make use of a utility struct `BatchDelimitedArray` to save to and read from using iteration that iterates over batches:

 ```@docs